TheH07/Subdomain-Scanner-and-Port-Checker/README.md

 - If domain resolution fails, check your internet connection and DNS settings
 - If the script runs slowly, try reducing the number of threads or increasing rate limits

-## License
+## Authors

-This project is licensed under the MIT License - see the LICENSE file for details.
+- The H instagram : halbess1